codemaster05330/timoanttila/content/blog/php-upgrade.md

 ## Conclusion

-Upgrading your PHP website or project from version 7.4 to 8.2 can enhance its performance and functionality.
+Upgrading your PHP website or application from version 7.4 to 8.2 can enhance its performance and functionality.
 However, it's crucial to identify and address any compatibility issues and code problems before upgrading to ensure a smooth transition.
-By following the steps outlined above, you can safely upgrade your PHP project to version 8.2 and enjoy its benefits.
+By following the steps outlined above, you can safely upgrade your PHP application to version 8.2 and enjoy its benefits.